RoboticsLabURJC/2019-tfg-jorge-cruz/README.md

 # 2019-tfg-jorge_cruz

+# WEEK 5

+I have done the following issues:

+* I have updated my computer's operating system.
+* I have read some documentation about Jupyter kernel.
+* I tried to use the Gazebo world that created in Gzweb, without success (working on it).

 # WEEK 4
 Learning how to create a new gazebo world.
 First, I istalled Gazebo and checked some tutorials.
 I started creating a texture from an image for use it as ground.